Tasheka/Telegram_Bot-Budgetbot/README.md

 [Live Demo Link]()

+## Getting Started

+To run this bot locally, you will need to have:

+- A Telegram account
+- Ruby installed
+- Rspec installed
+- Gems installed
+- A terminal

+Once you have all the above listed:

+- Create a clone of this repository.
+- In your terminal, run the bot.rb file.
+- Search Budgetbot in Telegram
+- Select 'start' to begin

 ## Financial Tips and Tricks Origin

 The tip annd tricks quotes were taken from the following websites: https://www.thebalance.com/top-ten-financial-tips-1289309 and https://www.oberlo.com/blog/personal-finance-tips